 Your mortgage lender might pay your real estate taxes from an escrow account.
-If so, they'll send you a Form 1098.
-This form will report the amount of real estate taxes you paid.
-By law, you should receive your 1098 no later than Jan.
-31, 2013.
+If so, they'll send you Form 1098.
+This form will report any real estate taxes you paid.
+You should receive your 1098 by Jan.
+31, 2016.
 If you don’t, contact your mortgage lender.

-HUD statements also report real estate and property taxes.
-You receive this statement when you buy or sell property.
-The statement lists the taxes paid by both buyer and seller.
+Statements from the Department of Housing and Urban Development (HUD) also report real estate and property taxes.
+You’ll receive a HUD statement when you buy or sell property.
+The statement lists the taxes paid by both the buyer and seller.

-You can’t deduct as real estate taxes any special assessments charged by condo associations.
+If your condo association charges you a special fee, you can’t deduct it as real estate tax.
 These fees are considered condo fees.
-However, if the condo association sends you a statement, you can deduct property taxes paid with association fees.
-That statement should tell you the amount of property tax the paid fees covered.
+However, you can deduct any amount of your fee that covers property taxes.
+If the condo association sends you a statement, it should tell you the amount of property tax the fees covered.

-You can deduct the tax you pay on personal property.
-Personal property tax -- also called an excise tax -- is based upon the value of the item.
-The excise tax is levied on property like cars and boats.
+You can deduct the tax you pay on personal property -- like cars and boats.
+Personal property tax -- also called an excise tax -- is based on the value of the item.

 To deduct property taxes, all of these must apply:

-Taxes you deduct elsewhere on your return, like on Schedule E, don't qualify for this deduction.
+Taxes you deduct elsewhere on your return -- like for a home office or rental -- don't qualify for this deduction.